pvazquezems/READMEgenerator/README.md

 answer the prompts that follow and hit enter when done.

 # Usage
 this app can be used in conjunction with the rest of your files you submit to github.  a readme generator tells other programmers what your app is all about.

+# Technology used
+Node.js
+ES6
+NPM
+GitBash
+GitHub

 # Tests
 I ran multiple tests console logging a lot to make sure i was appending the right data from the axios call.